Lucky Drawing with Susan Shie. Class information.

 I will not be teaching you how to draw.
 I really don't judge anyone's work or "help" them improve it.
 I want us all to stop judging art and learn to appreciate others' works and especially appreciate our own work more than we do now.
 Learning to turn off that inner judge is the secret!
 Nobody in the class will tell you things to do to improve your work.
 Rather, we will celebrate your drawings, and maybe tell you how they make us feel or inspire us, or make us THINK!
 What we need to practice is learning to celebrate our own joy, while drawing, turning off the inner critic, and letting 'er rip!
 I teach through example, my love of making art!!!!
 I want us all to quit being afraid of our own work not being good enough, and truly revel in the wonderful process of making art out of our ideas, and then sharing it with others.

 I believe that some of us are born with more ability than others in artmaking, but so what???
-I think what we all need to improve on is getting rid of judging our own work, and just enjoy making it and then loving it.
+I think what we all need to improve on is getting rid of judging our own work, and just enjoy making it, and then loving it.
 I promise that practice and passion make perfect ... eventually.
-And we'll have a lot of fun along the way!
+And what is "perfect" anyhow???
+What good is it?
+I think art is much more about the happiness of making art, than about any kind of perfection!
 I hope you'll lie in bed, thinking about the drawing you're working on, and get up in the morning, with excitement about drawing on your mind.
 Well, at least sometimes!

 If you want to get better at drawing realism, that's fine.
 I don’t judge my students’ work, but rather encourage them to keep learning how to really look at things and how to see the stunning variety of nuance in the world around us.
 Each time you look at something, it will look different, and you will learn to really see the shapes before you, and not draw what you think they look like, but rather, what they really do look like, in that place, from that angle, at that time.
+OR maybe you DO want to draw what you think things look like, without striving for realism.
+That's fine!
+We have cameras for realism!
 The world is so fascinating in its infinitely changing forms!
 Nobody in this class will criticize you, but yourself, and I'll work at getting you to stop that!

 GEM and Jimmy